The Only Real Estate Audit Checklist You Need

 ❌ Neglecting training and education

-You need to provide your staff with regular training to help ensure they remain compliant.
-Make sure you hold training sessions on compliance, internal controls, and proper record-keeping practices.
+You must provide your staff with regular training to help ensure they remain compliant.
+Ensure you hold training sessions on compliance, internal controls, and proper record-keeping practices.

 How Paperless Pipeline Helps Prepare You for Audits